huynhv/aircomp_estimation/README.md

 This repository contains the MATLAB code used to generate the numerical results in my paper titled "Over-the-Air Computation on
 Network Edge for Collaborative Estimation".
+Plaintext versions of the .m files can be found in the .dat Files folder.

 # How to generate your own results:
 - Inside alpha_t0.m, change the "experiment" variable to run the desired